edgexfoundry/.github/.github/ISSUE_TEMPLATE/5-support-request.md

 Please do not file questions or support requests on the GitHub issues tracker.

-You can get your questions answered using other communication channels such as Slack (edgexfoundry.slack.com)
+You can get your questions answered on Github Discussions (https://github.com/orgs/edgexfoundry/discussions).

 Thank you!